serbrech/jcorioland.github.io/_posts/2018-09-05-azure-aks-active-directory-managed-identities.markdown

 This is where the [aad-pod-identity](https://github.com/Azure/aad-pod-identity) project comes up as it provides:

 - CRDs for AzureIdentity and AzureIdentityBinding which are resources definitions for Azure managed identity and the binding to this identity within the Kubernetes cluster
 - Two infrastructure components, Managed Identity Controller (MIC) and Node Managed Identity (NMI) that will handle the managed identities flow for your applications

-> Note: read [the full design docs](https://github.com/Azure/aad-pod-identity/blob/master/docs/design/concept.md) for more details.
+> Note: read [the full design docs](https://github.com/Azure/aad-pod-identity/blob/master/docs/design/concept.md) and the [flow diagram](https://github.com/Azure/aad-pod-identity/blob/master/docs/design/concept.png) for more details.

 In the following, I will assume that you already have an Azure Kubernetes Service cluster running.
 If not, you can deploy one following [this documentation](https://docs.microsoft.com/en-us/azure/aks/kubernetes-walkthrough).
 Please pay attention to the service principal you are using to create the cluster, as you will need its identifier to configure Azure AD Pod Identity.
 If you are not familiar with AKS and Service principals, [read this page first](https://docs.microsoft.com/en-us/azure/aks/kubernetes-service-principal).